/open · transparent metrics

 FastAPI (Python)

 Powers the backend API.
-Fast, typed, and easy to reason about.
+Fast, typed, easy to reason about.
 Does exactly what it says on the tin.

 PostgreSQL + TimescaleDB